 “Yeah, but I think that’s our last show there.
 He was really spooked by Robby’s song.”

 “I hear that after Jenna’s party the band will be off, to work on songs.”

 “Yeah.
 This holiday has been too intense.
 Did you know I had to beat up Jace’s older step-brother to stop him from bullying Jace.”

 “More things I don’t want to know?”

 “Well, we want to do our own songs next time we play.
 So far, except for Robby’s black magic ending, our one song has not been a hit.”

 “I thought it was better.
 You can’t expect people to like a song the first time they hear it as much as their favorites.”

 “Thanks.
-Also, there’s a reporter that’s hanging out with us at the other table.
+Also, there’s this reporter that’s hanging out with us at the other table.
 He calls himself Jimmy Olsen.
 He’s from the Reader, so it’s not major.”

 “You ready to handle publicity?”